LCTyrell/Gaze_estimation/README.md

 ![Alt Text](results/gif_gaze2.gif)

 The gaze estimation model is used to estimate the gaze direction of the user's eyes.
+It can be used to control the computer mouse pointer.

 ## Project Set Up and Installation